 Other structures such as bridges and overpasses, and utility pipelines and towers, must be designed to withstand extreme events.
 New Zealand is recognised internationally for its research into the behaviour of concrete structures during earthquakes.
 Many New Zealand buildings and bridges are protected against earthquakes by lead dampers and lead and rubber bearings invented by New Zealander Bill Robinson.

-The Ministry of Civil Defence and Emergency Management recommends that all people have a survival kit with enough water and food to last for three days, a battery-operated radio, torches, a first-aid kit, and other supplies.
-Information about how to prepare for emergencies, reduce the chances of being hurt and what to do after the worst has passed is listed in the back of the telephone book.
+The National Emergency Management Agency recommends that all people have a survival kit with enough water and food to last for three days, a battery-operated radio, torches, a first-aid kit, and other supplies.
+Information about how to prepare for emergencies, reduce the chances of being hurt and what to do after the worst has passed is provided on the agency’s website.